-The Best European Psytrance Festivals of 2018
+The Best European Psytrance Festivals

 As regular readers of my blog (that’s you Mom) will know, I first got into Psytrance last year whilst Backpacking around Goa.
 It was like an epiphany, a religious conversion, a light on the road to Damascus.
 Where had this been all my life?

 Goa feels like a distant memory now and the soundtrack of British nights out in my hometown is cheesy pop, bands who were big in the 90’s and the perpetual, lairy din of drunks.
 In short, I need my Psytrance fix now!

 Well happily, summer is here which means its festival season.
 And Psytrance, being a genre that seems custom made for festivals, has loads of festivals dedicated to it all across Europe.
 Let’s take a look at some of the best European Psytrance Festivals of 2018.